XlinZeng/XZeng-bit/index.md

 ### Education

-Doctor of Philosophy in Mechanical Engineering, Texas Tech University, Lubbock, USA, 2015
+- Doctor of Philosophy in Mechanical Engineering, Texas Tech University, Lubbock, USA, 2015

-Master of Science in Control Science and Engineering, Harbin Institute of Technology, Harbin, China, 2011,
+- Master of Science in Control Science and Engineering, Harbin Institute of Technology, Harbin, China, 2011,

-Bachelor of Science in Control Science and Engineering, Harbin Institute of Technology, Harbin, China, 2009
+- Bachelor of Science in Control Science and Engineering, Harbin Institute of Technology, Harbin, China, 2009

-# Header 1
-## Header 2
-### Header 3
+### Research Interests

 - Bulleted
 - List